walker84837/kitlang-rs/CONTRIBUTING.md

 ## What to do

 The README contains a Roadmap section which points at things this project needs help with.
+If you have any questions on where you could start, please file an issue.
+I'm happy to provide any further information you need.

 ## How to contribute